Peltigera membranacea

 Peltigera membranacea is a species of lichenized fungus in the family Peltigeraceae.
 It has a foliose growth pattern, with what appear to be veins in the leaf-like parts, but these do not have a vascular function.
 The apothecia are erect, numerous, and often a bright brown-orange in colour.
 Some simple sequence repeat markers have been developed for both the fungal partner (mycobiont) of Peltigera membranacea and its Nostoc photobiont partner; these allow for both population genetic studies and an alternative means of identifying between P. membranacea and its lookalikes.

+In Nepal, Peltigera membranacea has been reported from 1,900 to 2,400 m elevation in a compilation of published records.

+Peltigera membranacea is a known host to the lichenicolous fungus species Lichenopeltella peltigericola.